WebAssembly/wasi-io/standard/io/docs.md

 ##### Params
 - <a href="#write_pseudonym.source" name="write_pseudonym.source"></a> `source`: [`output_byte_stream`](#output_byte_stream)
+The output to write to.

 - <a href="#write_pseudonym.name" name="write_pseudonym.name"></a> `name`: [`pseudonym`](#pseudonym)
+The pseudonym representing the name to write.

 ##### Results
 - <a href="#write_pseudonym.result" name="write_pseudonym.result"></a> `result`: `Result<(), ()>`
+Indicate success or failure.

 ###### Variant cases
 - <a href="#write_pseudonym.result.ok" name="write_pseudonym.result.ok"></a> `ok`